waqar-uestc/pprs/README.md

 |	A differentially private matrix factorization based on vector perturbation for recommender system	|	University of Posts and Telecommunications, Chongqing	|	2022	|	[Paper](https://www.sciencedirect.com/science/article/abs/pii/S0925231222001060)	|
 |	A privacy-preserving subgraph-level federated graph neural network via differential privacy	|	Beijing Jiaotong University, Beijing, China	|	2022	|	[Paper](https://link.springer.com/chapter/10.1007/978-3-031-10989-8_14)	|

+## Blockchain Codebase:
+Delve into the world of blockchain and its applications in recommender systems.
+Our repository includes codebases and examples illustrating how blockchain technology can be harnessed to bolster security, accountability, and transparency in recommendation services.

+#### (A table with blockchain collection will appear here)

-#### We are actively organizing this repository and will be releasing details soon.
+### We are actively organizing this repository and will be releasing details soon.
 Stay tuned for updates!